 Should a list of livestock owners compiled by the federal government be confidential?
 The USDA is being sued for collecting records on livestock owners.

 Photo by PhotoDisc

-The USDA is compiling a list of contact info for livestock owners, known as the National Premises Information Repository.
+Learn how confidentiality is at stake as the USDA begins collecting records on livestock owners.
+The program is known as the National Premises Information Repository.
 Although the NAIS program is technically “voluntary,” many say they’ve been entered into the Repository without their consent.

 Mary-Louise Zanoni, a freelance writer from St. Lawrence County, N.Y., is taking the U.S. Department of Agriculture (USDA) to court in an attempt to gain access to information collected as part of the National Animal Identification System (NAIS).
 The USDA is compiling a list of contact info for livestock owners, known as the National Premises Information Repository.
 Although the NAIS program is technically “voluntary,” many say they’ve been entered into the Repository without their consent.

 Access to records would allow farmers to see whether or not their names are on the list, and if they were in fact removed upon request.
 The USDA refused to allow Zanoni access, citing an exemption through the Freedom of Information Act that states an agency can withhold “personnel and medical files and similar files, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.”
 Zanoni says that the privacy exemption does not apply to her request.
 The USDA plans to use the Repository as the first step in the enactment of the NAIS program.
 The second step will involve assigning a 15-digit ID number to every animal on the premises, along with a radio frequency identification microchip.